Many folks begin incorporating an improved diet and lifestyle and then expect healing to happen overnight.

 Every body is unique and heals at it’s own pace.

-Once we take on the healing process and alter our diet, lifestyle and consciousness, we need to begin trusting that our body is doing what it needs to do, at the speed it can do it.
+Once we take on the healing process and alter our diet, lifestyle and consciousness, we need to trust that our body is doing what it needs to do, at the speed it can do it.

-Lack of trust in the ability of the human body to self-heal can impede the natural flow of healing.
+Trust in the ability of the human body to self-heal the way it’s designed.

-I always that suggest clients, first and foremost, begin trusting themselves and their instincts – but most don’t.
-They push away their intuition and instead listen to the propaganda created by the medical and pharmaceutical industries.
+I always suggest clients, first and foremost, begin trusting themselves and their instincts – but most don’t.
+They push away their intuition and instead listen to all of the fear-mongering propaganda created by the medical and pharmaceutical industries.

-The fear factor takes hold and people don’t know how to relax and go with the flow.
+Once the fear factor takes hold, people don’t know how to relax and go with the flow.

 Many years ago I read a book called Healing Ourselves, by Naboru Muramoto.
 It had a profound effect on my thoughts about healing.
 It was based on Japanese medicine and ancient healing techniques.
 Muramoto stated, “According to biologists, it takes 120 days for the red blood globules to change completely.
 This means there is a 10% difference in the quality of blood within 10-12 days, which is the time it takes for the symptoms of an existing disease to disappear.
 In other words, although it takes 120 days for the blood to become clean, 12 days of proper eating (no chemicalized industrial food, no overeating or excess drinking) are sufficient to remove the symptoms and, in most cases, put us out of danger.
 It takes approximately three years to reconstruct the muscle fibers; the same applies to certain organs.
 But, it takes seven years to change the entire bodily constitution.”

-With that ancient knowledge in mind, I understood that healing takes time.
+With that ancient wisdom in mind, I know that healing takes time.
 Symptoms may begin lessening within the first twelve days, but healing the entire bodily system may take up to seven years.
 My own personal healing took two years.

-If we are struggling with a diseased state, we need to understand that it certainly did NOT develop overnight.
-No one goes to sleep and wakes up the next morning with cancer, diabetes, heart disease, thyroid disease or other debilitating condition.
+If we are struggling with a disease, we need to understand that it certainly did NOT develop overnight.
+No one goes to sleep and wakes up the next morning with cancer, diabetes, heart disease, thyroid disease or any other debilitating condition.

-Disease takes time to grow and it takes time to heal.
+Disease takes time to develop, and it takes time to resolve.

 Our internal environment changes as we change.
 It’s not rocket science.
-But, that simple thinking goes against everything we’ve been taught and exposed to about disease.
+But, that simple thinking goes against everything we’ve been taught about chronic disease.

-I want to encourage you to have a little faith in your body.
+I encourage you to have a little faith in your body.

 Take the best possible care of your body and mind; eat great quality food, think good thoughts, de-stress, and relax.

-Give your body the elements it needs to create the best environment for healing, and then let go of the details about when it’s going to happen.
+Give your body the ingredients it needs to create the best environment for healing, and then let go of the details about when it’s going to happen.

-You won’t know how long it takes to heal a specific condition.
-Just know that it takes as long as it takes.
+You won’t know how long it takes to heal, just know that it takes as long as it takes.

-If you are an alternative healer, wellness practitioner, or health coach and want to learn more about assessing diseased conditions and how to create healthier environments for healing, sign up to receive Natural Healing emails and get this exclusive and insightful information delivered directly to your inbox.
+If you are a health coach or wellness practitioner and want to learn more about creating healthier environments for healing, sign up to receive Natural Healing emails and get this exclusive and insightful information delivered directly to your inbox.